fiskaltrust/middleware-demo-android/README.md

 # fiskaltrust.Middleware demo (Android)
-Demo application written in Java and Xamarin that demonstrate how to call the fiskaltrust.Middleware on Android devices using gRPC.
+Demo applications written in Java and Xamarin that demonstrate how to call the German fiskaltrust.Middleware on Android devices using gRPC.

 ## Getting Started